matomo-org/developer-documentation/docs/4.x/archiving-behavior-specification.md

         $command->addOption('php-cli-options', null, InputOption::VALUE_OPTIONAL, 'Forwards the PHP configuration options to the PHP CLI command.
 For example "-d memory_limit=8G".
 Note: These options are only applied if the archiver actually uses CLI and not HTTP.', $default = '');
         $command->addOption('force-all-websites', null, InputOption::VALUE_NONE, 'Force archiving all websites.');
 */

+## Archive Invalidation

+Archive invalidation happens as a part of the `core:archive` command and is also triggered immediately before core archiving if browser triggered archiving is enabled.
+These sources of invalidation are from Matomo automatically issuing invalidations.

+It can also be invoked by the user through the `core:invalidate-report-data` command and through the InvalidateReports plugin.

+### Expected Behavior

+**automated triggering of archive invalidations**

+* When tracking data in the past, the periods the data belong to are scheduled to be invalidated.
+They are not immediately invalidated to avoid having to add extra queries to the tracker.
+The periods to invalidate are stored in option values and eventually `core:archive` or the core archiving system will process them.

+  See methods in `ArchiveInvalidator` named like `rememberToInvalidateArchivedReportsLater()` to see the details of how this is implemented.

+* When certain entities are changed or created, for example, segments, funnels or custom reports, Matomo will rearchive past data to update these reports.
+The rearchiving is initiated through invalidating the old archive data.

+**what specifically gets invalidated**

+When a period is invalidated, all higher periods are automatically invalidated (because if the lower period's metrics change, the existing higher periods are no longer accurate).

+If the `cascade` option is specified when invoking `ArchiveInvalidator` (or the invalidation command), child periods of the given period will also be invalidated.
+So if a week is to be invalidated, the days within the week would also be invalidated.

+When invalidating 'All Visits' archives, all segment archives and plugin specific archives are effectively invalidated as well.
+When invalidating a segment archive, plugin specific archives for the segment will be invalidated as well.
+This behavior is due to how we look for archives to invalidate in DataAccess/Model.php.
+We compute the done flag name of the archive to invalidate, then look for archives with a `name LIKE '...doneflag...%'`.

+**invalidating in archive tables vs. inserting into the archive_invalidations table**

+The invalidation process "invalidates" in two ways.
+The first is marking archive status entries in the archive_numeric tables as having a done value of `DONE_INVLAIDATED`.
+This marks the archive as having out of date data.

+If browser triggered archiving is enabled, and a `DONE_INVALIDATED` archive is encountered, it will be rearchived.

+The second thing that is done, is inserting an entry into the archive_invalidations table.
+This tells the core:archive process that the archive needs to be reprocessed.

+Everything that is invalidated in the archive tables should also appear in the archive_invalidations table, except for plugin specific archives.
+Since we end up triggering archiving for the all plugins archiving, we don't need to re-create invalidated plugin specific archives.
+The only time plugin specific archives are inserted into the archive_invalidations table, is if we are only invalidating a specific plugin's archive.